nrwl/nx/docs/shared/packages/eslint/eslint.md

-The ESLint plugin contains executors, generator, plugin and utilities used for linting JavaScript/TypeScript projects within an Nx workspace.
+The ESLint plugin integrates [ESLint](https://eslint.org/) with Nx.
+It allows you to run ESLint through Nx with caching enabled.
+It also includes code generators to help you set up ESLint in your workspace.

-## Setting Up ESLint
+## Setting Up @nx/eslint

 ### Installation